apache/spark/TESTING.rst

 Running Tests with Kubernetes
 =============================

-Airflow has tests that are run against real kubernetes cluster.
+Airflow has tests that are run against real Kubernetes cluster.
 We are using `Kind <https://kind.sigs.k8s.io/>`_ to create and run the cluster.
 We integrated the tools to start/stop/ deploy and run the cluster tests in our repository and into Breeze development environment.

-Configuration for the cluster is kept in ``./build/.kube/config`` file in your Airflow source repository and our scripts set the ``KUBECONFIG`` variable to it.
+Configuration for the cluster is kept in ``./build/.kube/config`` file in your Airflow source repository, and our scripts set the ``KUBECONFIG`` variable to it.
 If you want to interact with the Kind cluster created you can do it from outside of the scripts by exporting this variable and point it to this file.

 Starting Kubernetes Cluster
 ---------------------------

-For your testing you manage Kind cluster with ``kind-cluster`` breeze command:
+For your testing, you manage Kind cluster with ``kind-cluster`` breeze command:

 .. code-block:: bash